 My full-length play Mutual Philanthropy, an O'Neill Playwright's Conference semi-finalist, had its West Coast Premiere at Ensemble Studio Theatre (EST)/Los Angeles, East Coast at The New Jersey Repertory Theatre.
 Other work here in LA has been seen in EST's One-Act festival, at The Blank Theatre's Living Room Series, Arcade, Literary Death Match, Vermin on the Mount and True Stories.

 I've ghostwritten several books, which you may or may not have read, but you wouldn't know, because I'm a ghost.
 Boo!

-I'm a proud member of PEN America and SAG-AFTRA and I'm trying to be pescatarian, but sometimes I miss chicken and In-N-Out burgers.
+I'm a proud member of PEN America, SAG-AFTRA and Ensemble Studio Theatre.
+I try to be pescatarian, but sometimes I miss chicken and In-N-Out burgers.
 I try to exercise regularly.
 I try not to over-mother my kids.
 I try not to bite my nails.
 I try to get a haircut at least twice a year.
 I try to watch my thoughts.
 I try to keep an open mind, and in that open mind I try to remember that there's some higher power much greater than me.
 I still have a lot of work to do.

 David Black Literary Agency